 Part XIII — Offences

-214. Certain fraudulent acts to be deemed offences
+214. Certain fraudulent acts are offences

 (1) If any person wilfully makes any false statement or declaration in any application to bring land under the operation of this Act or in any application to be registered as proprietor whether in possession remainder reversion or otherwise on a transmission or in any other application to be registered under this Act as proprietor of any land lease mortgage or charge or suppresses or conceals or assists or joins in or is privy to the suppressing withholding or concealing from the Commissioner or Registrar any material document fact or matter of information or wilfully makes any false statutory declaration required under the authority or made in pursuance of this Act or if any person in the course of his examination before the Commissioner wilfully and corruptly gives false evidence or if any person fraudulently procures assists in fraudulently procuring or is privy to the fraudulent procurement of any certificate of title or instrument or of any entry in the Register or of any erasure or alteration in any entry in the Register or whether fraudulently or not defaces erases or alters any words memorandum or diagram in or upon any duplicate certificate or duplicate instrument or knowingly misleads or deceives any person hereinbefore authorised to require explanation or information in respect to any land or the title to any land under the operation of this Act or in respect of which any dealing or transmission is proposed to be registered that person commits an offence against this Act and any certificate of title entry erasure or alteration so procured or made by fraud shall be void as against all parties or privies to such fraud.